jbarnes850/groq-moa/README.md

 ```

 For more information about the Mixture-of-Agents concept, please refer to the [original research paper](https://arxiv.org/abs/2406.04692) and the [Together AI blog post](https://www.together.ai/blog/together-moa).

-## Contact

-For questions or support, please open an issue on the GitHub repository or contact skapadia@groq.com directly.